C*-algebras from partial isometric representations of LCM semigroups

-\begin{rmk}We note that our definition of $\phi$ may seem strange given that up to this point idempotents have been written in the form $v_pv_p^*v_q^*v_q$.
+Surjectivity is clear, and if $\phi[p,qp,q] = \phi[a,ba,b]$ we have $aP=pP$ and $Pb = Pq$ which implies there exist $u,v\in U(P)$ such that $a= pu$ and $b=vq$, giving us that $[p,qp,q] = [a,ba,b]$. \end{proof} \begin{rmk}We note that our definition of $\phi$ may seem strange given that up to this point idempotents have been written in the form $v_pv_p^*v_q^*v_q$.
 Since $v_pv_p^*$ corresponds to $pP$ and $v_q^*v_q$ to $Pq$, it might seem more natural to send this idempotent to $(pP, Pq)$.
 We switch the order for two reasons.
 The first is so that the semilattice of principal left ideals is written on the left (and likewise for the right).
 The other is to make things more clear in Example~\ref{ex:freesemigroups}. \end{rmk} For $p\in P$, define

 For $p\in P$ and any right ideal $X\subseteq P$, the set

 is also a right ideal.
 If $X = qP$ for some $q\in P$, then

 Similarly, if $Y\subseteq P$ is a left ideal, the set